Patrick-orz/electron-artifact/docs/localStorage.md

 A sample electron app with everything taught in this tutorial along with an implemented auto-save-restore textarea could be found here.

+Note that the 'node_modules' directory is removed in the sample, dependencies would have to be manually installed if you want to run the sample.

 Thank you for going through this tutorial, this would be the end!